fdeblasio/pokeemerald-expansion/README.md

 ### Quality of life changes thanks to tutorials (credit above):
 - You can nickname and relearn moves from the party menu
 - Press A on the summary screen to see a Pokémon's EVs/IVs
-- Return/Frustration shows power in summary screen
-- Hidden Power type is shown in battle and the summary screen
 - Can swap party members with Select
 - Items in shops are based on the amount of badges you have
 - Bag sorting with Start button
 - More bag space
-- "Move Pokémon" is the first option in the PC
 - The naming screen automatically swaps to lowercase after the first letter
 - Rainy routes will automatically water berries
 - Premier Balls are now given for every multiple of 10 of any ball you buy (as opposed to only 1 for 10+ Poke Balls)